UX Weekly is a small newsletter crafted with a lot of love in beautiful Gent, Belgium.

 It’s fairly simple.
-You sign up with a $3 fee, and each week I will send you an e-mail with the best content on the web.
+You sign up, and each week I will send you an e-mail with the best content on the web.
 I spend quite a bit of time looking up content and digging into Internet Archives looking for golden UX articles not many people have uncovered or would take the time to read.

 You’ll get about half an hour to forty-five minutes of solid reading material out of the newsletter each week and you’re guaranteed quality stuff.
 And as a result, you didn’t have to read all of the crap that gets put out there.

 I’m Simon.
-I live and work in Hanoi, Vietnam, build user experiences, and am a fan of rapid prototyping.
+I live and work in Gent, Belgium, build user experiences, and am a fan of rapid prototyping.
 Like a lot of the subscribers to the mailing list I started as a programmer and gradually migrated to user experience design because problems involving humans are infinitely more complex and important.